gyorilab/mira/docs/index.md

 the key-value pair from the dictionary if it exists in the dictionary.

+**Example: Removing an observable using the dictionary pop method**

 ```python
 from mira.metamodel import *
 from mira.examples.sir import sir